slatedocs/slate/source/includes/_audit.md

 ------------------------------|-------------------|---------------------------------------------------------------------
 `author`                      | String            | The person who created the audit.
 Never changes `owner`                       | String            | The person owning the audit.
-Can be changed anytime `device_id`                   | String            | The device's ID which was used to create the audit.
+Can be changed anytime `device_id`                   | String            | The ID of the device which was used to create the audit.
 Generated when the app is installed

 ## Template Data